kevinniechen/permanently-remote/README.md

 # Recently Remote
-A list of companies that have recently announced that they're allowing employees to permanently WFH after COVID-19.
+A list of companies that are allowing employees to permanently WFH after COVID-19.

+*To contribute, click README.md and then the pencil icon.
+Make your changes and click the "Propose file change" button to submit a pull request.*

 ## List